Subscribe to our newsletter

 The muscles affected by PAD/PVD will vary depending on where the blockage is.
 The most common muscles involved are the calf muscles.
 Also, the thigh muscles or buttock muscles can be affected as well.

 The most common risk factors for developing PAD/PVD are:

-Coastal Vein and Vascular Specialists are committed to the most advanced minimally invasive treatment techniques for treating PAD.
+Our vein clinic specialists are committed to the most advanced minimally invasive treatment techniques for treating PAD.
 Most cases are able to be treated with an endovascular procedure using small wires and catheters to get across the blockage.
 There are many minimally invasive endovascular treatment options available – including balloon angioplasty of the blockage, placement of a stent in the leg, or performing an atherectomy in the leg which is sort of like using a Rota-Rooter device to clear the plaque from the leg.
 Most often, we need to use a combination of all these during a single procedure.
 The procedure is often performed as an outpatient.
 You can go home the same day!
 We usually require two days of rest after the procedure with no heavy lifting or strenuous activity.
 After which you may resume your normal daily activities.

 Rarely, and in the most severe of cases, we need to perform a surgical bypass where we route blood from one area of the leg to a different area of the leg.
 This requires hospital admission for several days and may require several weeks of recovery.